 Railway Museum Section

-Yet another interesting unseen corner of this building is the Railway museum which has collection of Old times crockery and utilities used by railway officers since 1888 since this structure was made.
-It has old classic telephone which rings ‘Tring Tring’, drawing and artwork pictures of old Mumbai’s Indian Peninsular Railway and CST building, An old fan with 4 wings, those brass cutlery articles and more.
+Yet another interesting unseen corner of this building is the Railway museum area which has collection of Old times crockery and utilities used by railway officers since 1888 when this structure was made.
+It has old classic telephone which rings ‘Tring Tring’, drawing and artwork pictures of old Mumbai’s Indian Peninsular Railway and CST building, An old ceiling fan with 4 wings, those brass cutlery articles and more.

 Tour Timings and Charges